Very “Millennial” Office Design Trends

 Design around wellbeing

-Over the past few decades, we’ve made huge leaps in our understanding about our health, and what contributes to our wellbeing.
+Over the past few decades, we’ve made huge leaps in our understanding of our health, and what contributes to our wellbeing.

 Millennials not only know more about what impacts our wellbeing, they care more about it too.
 They’re some of the most common users of gyms; they buy and consume more healthy food; and consult nutritionists more than their senior counterparts.